laurentperrinet/laurentperrinet.github.io/content/publication/taouali-15-vss/index.md

 ---
+title: A dynamic model for decoding direction and orientation in macaque primary visual cortex
+authors:
+- Wahiba Taouali
+- Giacomo Benvenuti
+- Frédéric Y Chavane
+- Laurent U Perrinet
+date: '2016-01-01'
+publishDate: '2024-08-06T07:35:49.571651Z'
+publication_types:
+- paper-conference
+publication: '*Proceedings of VSS*'
+doi: 10.1167/15.12.484
-abstract: 'Natural scenes generally contain objects in motion.
+abstract: "Natural scenes generally contain objects in motion.
 The local orientation of their contours and the direction of motion are two essential components of visual information which are processed in parallel in the early visual areas.
 Focusing on the primary visual cortex of the macaque monkey (V1), we challenged different models for the joint representation of orientation and direction within the neural activity.
-Precisely, we considered the response of V1 neurons to an oriented moving bar to investigate whether, and how, the information about the bar''s orientation and direction could be encoded dynamically at the population activity level.
+Precisely, we considered the response of V1 neurons to an oriented moving bar to investigate whether, and how, the information about the bar's orientation and direction could be encoded dynamically at the population activity level.
 For that purpose, we used a decoding approach based on a space-time receptive field model that encodes jointly orientation and direction.
 We based our decoding approach